In 2018 expect…

 • Nothing will change or slow the usage or popularity of React for many years to come.

-• GraphQL will a lot of REST API’s this year.
+• GraphQL will replace a lot of REST API’s this year.

 • The web will continue to become more native-like with offline capabilities and seamless mobile experiences.

-• Expect to learn and use CSS transforms 3d, , CSS flexbox, , CSS grid
+• Expect to learn and use , CSS transitions, , CSS filters,

-• Still waiting on to peak.
-This will likely require tooling.
+• Still waiting on Web Assembly to peak.
+This will likely require .

-• Universal/isomorphic JavaScript solutions continue to evolve e.g. and Sapper.
+• Universal/isomorphic JavaScript solutions continue to evolve e.g. next.js and .

 • Web components still lurk and wait for significant traction from developers.

-• Older server centric application patterns show but with a spin.
-The pendulum could to swinging away from strick SPA applications.
-People will begin to and return to things like pjax (A mix of SPA and Server-side Rendering.
-See ).
+• Older server centric show up again but a new .
+The pendulum could start to swinging .
+People will begin to pull back on the complexity of single page applications and return to things like (A mix of SPA and Server-side Rendering.
+See https://stimulusjs.org).

-• Progressive Web Applications hopefully will catch fire.
+• hopefully will catch fire.
 If they don’t, I fear they never will.
 At least not in there current form.

-• Vue.js /core-vs-angular-vs-react-vs-vue">usage will likely overtake all Angular usage.
+• Vue.js @angular/core-vs-angular-vs-react-vs-vue">usage will likely overtake all Angular usage.

-• AR/AV, AI, and chat bots will continue to evolve and find there sweet spot.
+• AR/AV, , and chat bots will continue to evolve and find there sweet spot.

-• JavaScript and Generators will likely go unnoticed by most front-end developers.
+• JavaScript Symbol and will likely go unnoticed by most front-end developers.

-• More developers will divorce themselves from plain JavaScript and try marry .
+• More developers will divorce themselves from plain JavaScript and try to another.
 But, just like in marital divorce one always takes most of the same problems with them to the greener grass and little actually changes.
-Preferences and values just get re-prioritized and history will repeat itself.
+Preferences and values just get re-prioritized and .

 • Webpack 4 will happen, and be better, due to competition!

-• Continued for the ideal CSS solution for a tree of UI components will not cease.
+• Continued exploration for the ideal CSS solution for a tree of UI components will not cease.